OnlyOneArborInMyHeart/aircode/examples/simple-command-line-slack-bot/README.md

 ![slash-command-line-3.png](https://s2.loli.net/2023/09/14/K3kO2fV9YSneHLs.png)

 2.Slack send a payload to the `Request URL`, when the command is invoked by a user.
-Paste and the URL you got from AirCode after you deployed the `hello.ts` function in the first step.
+Paste the URL you got from AirCode after you deployed the `hello.ts` function in the first step.

 ![slash-command-5.png](https://s2.loli.net/2023/09/14/yJtKXpRSICGwOji.png)